SoumyaEXE/3d-Solar-System-ThreeJS/README.md

-# 3D Solar System 🌌
+# 3D Solar System Using Three.js and Github Co-Pilot🌌

 A visually interactive 3D Solar System simulation built with [Three.js](https://threejs.org/) and [Vite](https://vitejs.dev/).
 Explore the planets, their orbits, and the beauty of our solar neighborhood—all in your browser!